-Our growth strategy includes selectively acquiring existing shuttle tankers and FSO and FPSO units or businesses that own or operate these types of vessels.
+Our growth strategy includes selectively acquiring existing shuttle tankers, FSO and FPSO units, towage vessels and UMS, businesses that own or operate these types of vessels or businesses that provide services to the offshore oil and gas industry.
 Historically, there have been very few purchases of existing vessels and businesses in the FSO and FPSO segments.
 Factors that may contribute to a limited number of acquisition opportunities for FSO units and FPSO units in the near term include the relatively small number of independent FSO and FPSO fleet owners.
 In addition, competition from other companies, many of which have significantly greater financial resources than do we or Teekay Corporation, could reduce our acquisition opportunities or cause us to pay higher prices.
+We entered the long-haul ocean towage and offshore installation services business and the floating accommodation service business through our acquisitions of ALP Maritime Services B.V. and Logitel Offshore Holding AS in 2014.